arlegotin/chessml/README.md

 - ✅ Train a VAE to encode chess positions
 - ✅ Release pretrained models for position VAE
 - ⏳ Train a model for position evaluation (utilizing the VAE encoder)
-- ⏳ Train a model for predicting the next best move (utilizing the VAE encoder)

 ## 📦 Installation